Take Action: Home Tips: Mosquitoes

 Keep ticks away from your home.

 Many types of ticks live in areas with woods, bushes, or high grass.
-Animals, like dogs and deer, may also carry ticks in their fur.
+Animals like mice, dogs and deer may also carry ticks in their fur.
 To help keep ticks away from your home:

 - Clear bushes, tall grasses, and fallen leaves from around your home.
 Mow the lawn often.